LiveGTech/gDesk-hw/BoM.md

 ## Storage
 For the gDesk, we will be using the 0GB 'Lite' versions of the CM4.
 This is because the gDesks will feature an NVMe storage drive for boot and mass storage.
 This is likely to be a WD Blue SN550.
 Therefore, the gDesk will be available with 250GB, 500GB, 1TB or 2TB of fast SSD storage.
 This makes the gDesk an ideal computer for most use cases, even those with high storage requirements.
 ## Communications
 The gDesk will have full WiFi and Bluetooth using an antenna on the back of the casing for superior radio connectivity, whilst wired network connections will be handled by a Gigabit Ethernet port.
-The Raspberry Pi GPIO will be broken out to the back of the gDesk, in a similar way to the Raspberry Pi 400.
-This will allow users to connect sensors and actuators directly to the gDesk, with minimal wiring.
 The gDesk will have 2 USB Type-A ports running at USB 2.0 speeds, which should be sufficient for most users due to the NVMe boot drive and the fast internet connection possibilities.
 ## Display/Graphics
 The gDesk will include dual 4K HDMI 2.0 connectors to run up to two displays.
 The gDesk will be able to run a single display at 4K 60Hz, or two displays at 4K 30Hz.
+## Power
+The gDesk will be powered from a 12V barrel jack, which will allow it to take in all the power it needs to power amazing features like the NVMe SSD and the high-powered quad-core CPU.